 “Uh – sure.” his politeness was a surprise to Kenst.
 No evil monsters, so far.

-“Taelza here is a student from Trefoil Community College.
+“Taelza here is a student from Trefoil College.
 Someone wants to meet both of you.”

 Taelza looked unsurprised at this revelation, but Kenst was so taken aback that all he could say was “What?”

 Bob smiled.
-“I know it's a bit confusing, especially after the events of yesterday.
+“I know it’s a bit confusing, especially after the events of yesterday.
 Please be assured that Mister Triflagr and his friends will no longer be bothering you or anyone else.”

 “Uh – Why not?”
 Kenst was aware he was beginning to sound like the village idiot.

-“My colleagues are having a talk with them right now.”
+“My colleagues are ha“My colleagues are having a talk with them right now.”

-“That's not a euphemism, is it?”
+“That’s not a euphemism, is it?”
 Kenst had visions of Zada finally getting his, and wondered if that was what he wanted.

 The officer blinked, then smiled.
 “No, a good talking to is all that is planned for him.
 As for why I’m here – Colonel Cagilux wishes to extend an invitation to you to meet with him.
 If you’re so inclined.”
 The major almost didn’t glance at the forest outside the vehicle’s windows.
 Taelza eyed Kenst coolly, her face revealing nothing.
-Kenst became aware he was covered in the dirt and sweat of more than a day on the run in the wilderness.
+Kenst became aware of the dirt and sweat of more than a day on the run in the wilderness.
 The major gave no sign that Kenst wasn’t fresh from a shower and companionably attired.

 “um… OK” he muttered, feeling small.
 “Who is Colonel Cagilux?”